Pungyeon/clean-go-article/README.md

 }
 ```

-Using smaller functions also has a side-effect of eliminating another horrible habit of writing code: indentation hell.
-Indentation hell, typically occurs when a chain of if statements are clumsily inserted into a function.
-This makes the code very, very difficult to parse (for human beings) and should be eliminated whenever spotted.
-This is particularly common when working with `interface{}` and using type casting:
+Using smaller functions also eliminates another horrible habit of writing code: indentation hell. <strong>Indentation hell</strong> typically occurs when a chain of `if` statements are carelessly nested in a function.
+This makes it <em>very</em> difficult for human beings to parse the code and should be eliminated whenever spotted.
+Indentation hell is particularly common when working with `interface{}` and using type casting:

 ```go
 func GetItem(extension string) (Item, error) {